 A recent CNN article makes you believe that smoking cannabis will impact your sleep, especially if you smoke more than 20 times in a single month.

-Many people consume cannabis to help them sleep.
-It’s one of the more common uses of cannabis within a medical context.
-However, a recent study aims to challenge the idea that cannabis is good for sleeping and believes it found reasons to doubt our assumptions.
+Many people consume cannabis to help sleep.
+It’s one of the more common uses of within a medical context.
+However, a recent study aims to challenge the idea that cannabis is good for sleeping and believes it found reasons to doubt assumptions.

 What the Study Claims